Nikomik48/WeatherPhoneUseProject/README.md

 Applying my newly learned skills for DSA in something real:
  - Practice is really important in order to make my skills long lasting.

+# Methodology
+Some other factors should be considered while analysing the relationship between weather conditions and phone usage.
+For instance, the phone itself can encourage me to use it by sending notifications.
+Or the time I am awake in a single day determines the time I can spend on my phone.
+Also, sometimes, when I have lots of courses, I won't be able to look at my phone and use it that much.
+Therefore, I should also have these factors in scope.

 # Data
 Weather:
  - Average Temperature